Get in Touch

 • Introduction to Embedded Linux

-• Device Tree concept and how it applies to i.MX6
+• The concept of the Device Tree and its application to i.MX6

-• Hardware/Emulator setup: board layout, interfaces, JTAG/serial, SD/eMMC boot
+• Hardware/Emulator setup: Board layout, interfaces, JTAG/serial connections, and SD/eMMC boot mechanisms

 • Layers